-- Everything is fine and the suspicious area turned out to be nothing to worry about.
+- Everything is fine and the equivocal area turned out to be nothing to worry about.

-- Everything seems fine now, but your doctor wants to monitor the abnormal area for changes.
-Your next mammogram will be in 4 to 6 months.
+- Everything seems fine now, but your doctor wants to monitor the probably benign findings for changes.
+Your next mammogram will be in 6 months.